K-stability and large complex structure limits: Abstract

 \section{Abstract}

 We discuss how, under suitable assumptions, a K\"ahler test configuration admits a mirror Landau-Ginzburg model, giving a corresponding expression for the Donaldson-Futaki invariant as a residue pairing.
 We study the general behaviour of such mirror formulae under large scaling of the K\"ahler form.
 We exploit the observation that this scaling trivially preserves $K$-stability, but takes the mirror Landau-Ginzburg model to a large complex structure limit.
 In certain cases the mirror formulae for the Donaldson-Futaki invariant simplify in this limit.
 We focus on a special type of limiting behaviour, when the Donaldson-Futaki invariant concentrates at a single critical point of the Landau-Ginzburg potential, and show that this leads to new formulae for the Donaldson-Futaki invariant in terms of theta functions on the mirror.
-We provide a main application, which shows that such limiting behaviour actually occurs for test configurations in several nontrivial examples, both toric and non-toric, in the case of slope (in)stability for polarised surfaces.
+We provide a main application, which shows that such limiting behaviour actually occurs for test configurations in several nontrivial examples, both toric and non-toric, in the case of slope (in)stability for polarised surfaces.\\ \textbf{MSC 2010:} 32Q26, 14J33 (primary); 32A27 (secondary).\\ \textbf{Keywords:} $K$-stability, mirror theorems, residue pairing.